LeetLLM

 Sort all tokens by probability, then include tokens from the top until their cumulative probability reaches ppp (e.g., 0.9).
 On easy predictions where one token has 95% probability, only that token qualifies.
 On hard predictions where many tokens share probability, a large set is included.
 The candidate set adapts to the distribution shape.

-Here is how nucleus sampling is implemented in PyTorch.
+Nucleus sampling is straightforward to implement in PyTorch.
 The function sorts the logits, computes cumulative probability mass, masks away tokens outside the nucleus, and then samples from the renormalized distribution:

 reading-the-formula-3.py